The ScandiPWA checkout page enables users to provide the necessary information to complete an order, similar to Magento 2.

 </aside>

-By default, ScandiPWA only enables payment methods that do not require any additional steps after sending the placeOrder
+By default, ScandiPWA only enables payment methods that do not require any additional steps after sending the placeOrder mutation.

 But you may want to add a payment method that requires additional behavior before or after placing the order.
 One example is adding a credit card payment that needs to redirect the user to a third-party site to complete the payment.